 Father.
 Husband.
 Poet.
 Mentor.
 Cowboy.
 Fisherman.
 Gardner.
 Storyteller.
 Community uplifter.

 I spoke with Brotha Anthony during peak quarantine, despite being stuck at home, he was already planning his next project on his never-ending quest to mentor and leave his legacy.
-Through my time at Mdrive, I have asked A LOT of people the question “What Drives you?” but Anthony’s is by far my favorite:
+Through my time at Mdrive, I have asked A LOT of people the question “What Drives you?” but Anthony’s answer is by far my favorite:

 “My legacy.
 My kids, my family, my hometown, I want my legacy to be felt.
 It could be my kids or someone I mentored doing great things because of something I sparked inside of them."